 Some high-risk groups have particularly high barriers to vaccine uptake.
 In general, priority groups are likely to be those at greater risk of (i) infection; (ii) transmission; or (iii) poor health outcomes.
 Maximizing vaccine uptake in those who perceive their risk to be low, such as young adults, might be enabled by a focus on the benefits of such vaccination to people they care about who are at greater risk of poor outcomes – for example, older aged relatives.
 Ensuring such older individuals are vaccinated is likely to require different messaging, perhaps linking COVID-19 vaccine to existing annual influenza shots that over-65s are routinely offered.

-Ethinic minority groups have been disproportionately impacted by the COVID-19 pandemic in the UK in terms of both acquisition and outcome risk.
+Ethnic minority groups have been disproportionately impacted by the COVID-19 pandemic in the UK in terms of both acquisition and outcome risk.
 As scientists work to create a viable vaccine it will become extremely important for this population to have adequate access and high uptake.
 Studies have shown that immunisations in the UK are well received, but there is evidence that uptake of some immunisations are lower in Black and Asian minority groups (133).
 Cultural belief differences as well as cultural mistrust are major obstacles in the implementation of vaccine and immunization promotion (134).
 There is a long history of minorities being mistreated by the healthcare system which reduces their participation.
 Physician communication behaviours have been shown to have different effects on patient trust depending on the race of the patient (135).
 While cultural mistrust may deter ethnic minorities from going to their general practitioner, lack of culturally sensitive communication limits the public health information they receive.
 Health guidance communication only given in English reduces the participation in immunization among children from ethnic minority backgrounds due to language barriers (134).
 Overcoming these barriers will require collaboration with patients and their families to ensure that ethnic minority populations have access to vaccinations (136).

 Requirements and consequences of vaccination programmes, possible scenarios